 The Best Way to Supplement Creatine

-Although several forms of creatine exist on the market, you can't ignore that creatine monohydrate is the most thoroughly-researched form.
+So, when it comes to creatine hcl vs monohydrate, you can't ignore that creatine monohydrate is the most thoroughly-researched form.

 If you choose creatine HCL, a loading phase may not be necessary.
 Remember, consistency is key with either option.